 Episode 18.
 Rowan Claypool – Founder, “Bulldogs in the Bluegrass”

-Rowan Claypool is a social entrepreneur who believes that young knowledge economy workers are the future to prosperous communities.
+Rowan Claypool is a social entrepreneur who believes that young knowledge economy workers are the future of prosperous communities.

-He is the founder of two organizations that have had a transformative effect on the city of Louisville and Commonwealth of Kentucky.
+He is the founder of two organizations that have had a transformative effect on Louisville and the Commonwealth of Kentucky.

 Claypool also launched Teach Kentucky in 2001 to recruit the brightest and most ambitious young teachers to work in local public education.
-Since inception, Teach Kentucky has recruited 232 teachers, 141 of whom are still residing in Kentucky with 86% of participants still in the education profession.
+Since its inception, Teach Kentucky has recruited 232 teachers, 141 of whom reside in Kentucky, with 86% of participants still in education.